Liturgical Press

 See chart below for bulk pricing for groups.

-Happy Weakness contains Dom André’s homilies on the Gospel passages for year A of the church’s three-year liturgical cycle.
+Blessed Weakness contains Dom André’s homilies on the Gospel passages for Year A of the church’s three-year liturgical cycle.
 These homilies reflect Dom André’s spiritual insights about the wisdom in the teachings of Christ.
 The title conveys a favorite theme of Dom André’s: God’s special love for humans in their weakness, manifested in Jesus’ leaving behind his glory to become one of us in weakness, living among and ministering to the poor.
 Contemplative reflection on these Gospel passages and on Dom André’s insights will provide a path for the reader and hearer to seek a deeper union with God.

 Dom André Louf, OCSO (1929–2010), became a monk at the Cistercian abbey of Mont-des-Cats, in the northwest of France, in 1947.
 After being elected abbot in 1963, he continued in that position for almost thirty-five years, earning widespread admiration for his preaching and teaching.